tianzehu/PA-and-Section-Writeups/Section1-HashMap-Writeup/README.md

 Read in each line and process the string to place it into your HashMap.* Since each line contains data about a new flight, your HashMap should be altered for each line in the file.
-Use the put(key, value) method to add a new key to your list and replace(key, value) to update a key if necessary.
+Use the put(key, value) method to add a new key to your list and replace(key, value) to update a key.

 *See Resources below for a reminder about methods relating to Scanner and String.